this-is-joeking/portfolio/src/pages/posts/post-3.md

 ---
-title: 'My Third Blog Post'
+layout: ../../layouts/MarkdownPostLayout.astro
+title: 'The job hunt is tough'
 pubDate: 2023-05-11
 description: 'This is the third post of my new Astro blog'
 author: 'Joe K'